FAQ - SAFE AT HOME

 Q. Who has access to my application and contact information?

-A. The SaH program coordinator is the only person with access to the participant database.
-There is one additional staff member who is trained to manage the database, but will only be granted access if absolutely necessary.
-If directed by a court order, Safe at Home is required to release the information to the court.
+A. SaH program staff members are the only ones with access to the participant database.
+Safe at Home is required to release the information to a court if directed by court order.
 Also, if we receive a valid law enforcement request, information will be released to the requesting officer.

 Q. How will I get my mail?